TPC Colorado showcases everything Colorado Golf has to offer. (Photo by Jeff Kelly)

 Shop till you drop at Laredo’s premiere outlet mall.

 As Laredo’s population and development continues to boom, the city’s finding new ways to capitalize on its unique situation.
 Of the thousands crossing the border each day, many make their way through the city to outlet shopping hotspots further north.
-In order to cut that travel distance and introduce travelers to all Laredo has to offer, the city opened The Outlet Shoppes at Laredo.
-The beautifully colored, open air mall touts some of the best mainstream brands, including Nike, Puma, Columbia, H&M, Vans, Rue 21, Zales and a whole lot more — with clearance prices and savings opportunities unmatched by most outlet malls.
-Crowds line the corridors from open to close, speaking not only to the success of the mall but also the high quality shopping options for locals and travelers alike.
+In order to cut that travel distance and introduce shoppers to all Laredo has to offer, the city opened The Outlet Shoppes at Laredo.
+The beautifully colored, open-air mall touts some of the best mainstream brands, including Nike, Puma, Columbia, H&M, Vans, Rue 21, Zales and a whole lot more — with clearance prices and savings opportunities unmatched by most outlet malls.
+Crowds line the corridors from open to close, speaking not only to the success of the mall but also the high quality retail options for locals and travelers alike.